 Enjoy the best in both performance and price with a cloud server from IONOS.
 Book additional CPU, RAM or storage space at any time.
 You also have the option to shut down the server resources completely.
 You’ll only pay for what you use.

-Below are five possible scenarios for your own gaming server along with the suitable server plans from IONOS.
+Below are three possible scenarios for your own gaming server along with the suitable server plans from IONOS.

 How to create a Core Keeper server: A step-by-step guide